 This is not to say that expert systems have ceased to exist.
-In fact, today there are probably thousands of programs, at work in our day-to-day lives, with elements that fit "domain knowledge separate from inference engine" paradigm of expert systems.
+In fact, today there are probably thousands of programs, at work in our day-to-day lives, with elements that fit the "domain knowledge separate from inference engine" paradigm of expert systems.
 However, few of these would actually be referred to as expert systems now.
 In fact, the wishful mnemonic "expert system" fell out of favour after the 70s, to be replaced by terms like "decision support system", a name that implies the final decision-making rests with a less brittle, human intelligence.
 Outside the domain of decision support, there have been human-competitive deductive AI programs, notably Deep Blue for chess playing (Campbell et al., 2002), but characteristically, such programs focus on narrow domains of application, and apply levels of brute force computation that are not reflective of human decision-making processes.
+Another more recent example is AlphaGo (Silver et al., 2016) (from Google's DeepMind group), which has beaten human masters in the game of Go.
+Similarly to Deep Blue, AlphaGo, unlike human players, employs massive look-ahead search, but unlike Deep Blue, its search is based on evaluations of game positions obtained through inductive AI techniques, like those discussed in the following section.

-3.2 AI Models of Learning
+3.2 Inductive Models

-Given the difficulty in extracting human expert knowledge to overcome brittleness, one would naturally turn to the idea of learning, so that knowledge can be acquired by observation and experience.
+Given the difficulty in extracting human expert knowledge to overcome brittleness in real-world decision making scenarios, one would naturally turn to the idea of learning, so that knowledge can be acquired by observation and experience.
 This desire has led to a broad body of research.
 Some of this research follows the purely logic-based model that dominated deductive AI, notably inductive logic programming (Mitchell, 1997), which uses a logic-based representation (like that in deductive AI systems like MYCIN) of positive and negative examples, along with "background knowledge", to derive and test hypotheses (logical rules).
 This paradigm has proven highly-useful in some fields (notably bioinformatics and some natural language processing), but suffers directly from the problems of the deductive schemes discussed above.

 A larger body of inductive AI techniques sought to emulate models of the mechanics of the human brain at a low level, rather than attempting to model higher-level reasoning processes like expert systems.
 Such models are often called connectionist or neural network models.
 However, quite often these models have relied more on idealisations than on the realities of the human brain.
 Thus, inductive AI has suffered from problems of wishful mnemonics.
 Notable in neural networks is the use of neuro-morphic terms like "synapse", which is often used to simply mean a parameter, adjusted by an algorithm (often labelled as a "heuristic" algorithm, but in a wishfully-mnemonic fashion), in a layered set of mathematical functions.
 In fact there is often very little similarity of the algorithm or the functions to any known realities of biological neurons, except in a very gross sense.
 In fact, most of the non-neural inductive AI techniques that exist (e.g., support vector machines, decision trees, etc. (Mitchell, 1997) (Hastie et al., 2009)), which are built for entirely prescriptive, engineering goals, are algorithmically more similar to most neural network algorithms than those connectionist algorithms are similar to demonstrable brain mechanics.
-While there are neural networks and other inductive AI research programmes that have focused explicitly on emulating brain mechanics with some accuracy, the majority inductive AI (machine learning) algorithms in use are not in this category.
+While there are neural networks and other inductive AI research programmes that have focused explicitly on emulating brain mechanics with some accuracy, the majority of inductive AI (machine learning) algorithms in use are not in this category.